-Indonesia as developing country strongly maintain the momentum of economic growth amid the growing global economic uncertainty.
+Indonesia as a developing country strongly maintains the momentum of economic growth amid the growing global economic uncertainty.
 By maintaining an economic growth rate of 5% per year, it made Indonesia became the country with the most stable economic growth since 2002 (Burke & Siyaranamual, 2019).
 Sustainable economic growth becomes important especially in developing countries because it can reduce poverty and improve the quality of life of people through the education and health sectors.
 Economic growth is influenced by several factors.
-The domestic factors such as savings and human capital are important factors in achieving economic growth (Mankiw et al., 1992).
+Domestic factors such as savings and human capital are important factors in achieving economic growth (Mankiw, Romer, & Weil, 1992).

-Current account deficit has been become a serious problem.
+There are several problems in developing countries to maintain the momentum of economic growth.
+The Current Account Deficit (CAD) has become a serious problem.
 This resulted in the depreciation of the rupiah.
 Bank Indonesia Deputy Governor, Sugeng, revealed that one of the ways to save the CAD from being too wide is to increase remittances from abroad to the country.
-Remittances which enter in Indonesia have also generated substantial foreign exchange.
+Remittances that enter Indonesia have also generated substantial foreign exchange.
 Figure 1 explains that remittances entering Indonesia increased from 2005 to 2018.
-However, in 2016, the number of remittances decreased due to the moratorium on illegal migrant workers to the Middle East.
-Migration also had impacts form the Indonesian economy; in 2016, migrant workers sent remittances worth more than IDR 118 trillion (USD8.9 billion), or equivalent to 1% of Indonesia's total GDP (World Bank, 2017).
+However, in 2016, the number of remittances decreased due to the moratorium on illegal migrant workers in the Middle East.
+Migration also had impacts on the Indonesian economy; in 2016, migrant workers sent remittances worth more than IDR 118 trillion (USD8.9 billion), or equivalent to 1% of Indonesia's total GDP (World Bank, 2017).